pyscaffold/pyscaffold/docs/faq.rst

    That's already everything you gonna lose.
 Not that much.
 You will still benefit from:

-   * the smart project layout
+   * the smart project layout,
    * the declarative configuration with ``setup.cfg`` which comes from ``setuptools``,
    * some sane defaults in Sphinx' ``conf.py``,
    * ``.gitignore`` with some nice defaults and other dot files depending on the flags used when running ``putup``,